Sanjeev Bikhchandani

+Early life and education

 He attended St. Columba's School, Delhi and finished schooling from there in 1981.
-There after, he obtained a Bachelor of Arts degree in economics from St. Stephen's College, Delhi in 1984.
-He completed his MBA from IIMA in 1989.
-He is ranked #68 in Forbes India Rich List 2020 with a net worth of $2.1 Billion.
+Thereafter, he obtained a Bachelor of Arts degree in economics from St. Stephen's College, Delhi in 1984.
+He completed his MBA from IIM Ahmedabad in 1989.

 Career

-Sanjeev after his PG left a job marketing Horlicks at Hindustan Milkfood Manufacturers (after series of multinational mergers-and-acquisitions, now known as GlaxoSmithKline Consumer Healthcare India) in 1990 to pursue entrepreneurship.
+After his post graduation, Sanjeev did a job marketing Horlicks at Hindustan Milkfood Manufacturers (after series of multinational mergers-and-acquisitions, now known as GlaxoSmithKline Consumer Healthcare India) and left in 1990 to pursue entrepreneurship.
+In 1993, he and his partner decided to go separate ways.
 Sanjeev founded Info Edge in 1995.
 In 1997, Bikhchandani set up Naukri.com, jobs portal located on a server in India, and later Quadrangle.in, an offline executive search business.
 In 2005, Naukri.com was reported as being India's largest web-based employment site.

-Building up in the websites business, Info Edge later launched other classified sites like 99acres.com in real estate, Jeevansathi.com in matrimony and Shiksha.com in education.
+Info Edge later launched other classified sites like 99acres.com in real estate, Jeevansathi.com in matrimony and Shiksha.com in education.

-He is also an astute investor, having invested in unicorns like PolicyBazaar and Zomato.
-Additionally, he is a part of the 'Vision Circle' of FYI (Foundation for Young Innovators) - a shark tank for social initiatives exclusively open to high school students.
+He is also a member of the Vision Circle of the Foundation for Young Innovators (FYI), an initiative that supports social entrepreneurship among high school students.

+Recognition

 He won the Ernst and Young Entrepreneur of the Year Award in 2008.

+He is ranked #68 in Forbes India Rich List 2020 with a net worth of $2.1 Billion.

+As per Forbes list of India’s 100 richest tycoons, dated October 09, 2024, Sanjeev Bikhchandani & family are ranked 75th with a net worth of $4.25 Billion.